 Six new states were included in this record collection of America.

-They included Alabama, Illinois, Indiana, Louisiana, Maine and Mississippi.
-Again sadly records most of the records from the territories of Arkansas and Missouri, and New Jersey have been lost.
+They included Alabama, Illinois, Indiana, Louisiana, Maine, and Mississippi.
+Again sadly records most of the records from the territories of Arkansas and Missouri, and New Jersey has been lost.

 1830 – June 1st (Population – 12,866,020)